chingu-voyages/voyage-project-tier3-expensesplitter/README.md

 #### Functionality
 - Overview

-  - [ ] Develop a single-page application (SPA) for splitting group expenses.
+  - [ ] Develop a Fullstack application for splitting group expenses.

 - Google Authentication and Database Integration